openmc-dev/openmc/docs/source/pythonapi/deplete.rst

    abc.ReactionRateHelper
    abc.TalliedFissionYieldHelper

-Custom integrators can be developed by subclassing from the following abstract base classes:
+Custom integrators or depletion solvers can be developed by subclassing from the following abstract base classes:

 .. autosummary::
    :toctree: generated